 I’m just going to go ahead and post most of this in screen-caps because it’s such a cool scene.

 In this whole scene, we have the guiding principle for the GUYS organization in general, a principle exemplified by the team Mirai has gathered around himself.
-Humanity and Earth aren’t just a pet project to the various Ultras that have protected the planet.
+Humanity, and the Earth itself, aren’t just a cute pet project to the various Ultras who have all fought to protect the planet over the years.
 In us, they’ve found kin, and it’s that expectation, that example that they provide that has allowed humanity to come so far in the 40 years since the original Ultraman came to Earth.
 The true power that they represent is their light, the ideals they hold to, and that is a light that humanity is capable of reaching, with their protection in the meantime.

 Even though Sakomizu is more than qualified to stand in a higher-level position than just Captain of this squad of weirdos, he willingly took up the role after Serizawa’s death in the first episode.
-In that team of weirdos, he also sees a group of people who can live up to his ultimate hope and expectation.
-Through all the trials of the series up to this point, they’ve also come to share those ideals, and with my final article, we’ll see just how far that hope will take them.
+In this team of weirdos, he also sees a group of people who can live up to his ultimate hope and expectation of one day standing as equals with the Ultras themselves.
+Through all the trials of the series up to this point, the GUYS Japan team has also come to share those same ideals, and with my final article, we’ll see just how far that hope will take them.